What does a Probate Lawyer do?

 - Fraud, Forgery, Undue Influence: the person cannot be manipulated into signing a will.

-- Improperly Executed Wills: in order for a will to be effective, there are certain guidelines that must be adhered to.
+- Improperly Executed Wills: for a will to be effective, certain guidelines must be adhered to.
 For instance, in Florida, a will must be signed in the prescience of two adult witnesses, who also sign the will.

 Should I hire a Probate Lawyer if the deceased party does not have a will?